 Here’s what you get with a Gpass plan.

-For example, a one-year plan with Nordpass Premium costs $1.99/mo (billed annually) for the first year.
+For example, a one-year plan with NordPass Premium costs $1.69/mo (billed annually).
 But it has features like password strength reports, data breach scans, and digital legacy, so it may be worth it to pay a little extra to gain these features.

 Gpass features